MohamadKurdi/domopolis/README.md

 ------------

 * ./cli.php preinstall to copy sample config files
-* ./cli.php catalog config.php install to create directories
+* ./cli.php install config.php to create directories
-* ./cli.php catalog config.php install mydomain.name to set domain name in config files
+* ./cli.php install config.php mydomain.name to set domain name in config files
 * composer install at root directory to install all composer dependencies (launches if exec is allowed)
 * npm install in js directory to install all js dependencies (launches if exec is allowed)
 * import database structure and fill settings